aylas-code/velmex-stage-control/README.md

 There are two private properties, `baud` and `motorsPresent`.
 The baud is set to a default speed of 9600 as the communication speed is rarely a bottleneck in operation.
+With Velmex' VXC Controller, a baud rate of 57600 is default.
+With this change made, the class works as it does with a VMX unit.
 In the unlikely event that higher speeds are needed, refer to page 13 of the users manual.
 `motorsPresent` is used internally and should not be modified.